learnk8s/learnk8s.io/_blog/kubernetes-spot-instances/index.md

 Imagine you have 3 nodes and 3 replicas of an application, one running on each node.
 When a node running on a spot instance is reclaimed by the cloud provider, the application on that node is lost.
 Kubernetes realises that you only have 2 replicas running instead of 3 and immediately starts another copy in one of the two remaining nodes (if space is available of course).

-`[PLACEHOLDER] - We could show a gif showing pods being moved from a node after it dies`
+{% include_relative reschedule.html %}

 ### When spot instances work in your favour

 In the last decade, our industry has massively adopted **microservices architecture**.
 Some would argue it is a fad, others that it is just SOA rebranded.
-I would argue that the **most important revolution** which came with microservices architecture, wasn’t that we decided to write smaller applications, but was the **shift from preventing failures to embracing failures**.
+I would argue that the **most important revolution** which came with microservices architecture, wasn't that we decided to write smaller applications, but was the **shift from preventing failures to embracing failures**.

 The biggest insight from the likes of Netflix, Google and Amazon, is that at scale, things go wrong.
 Even on the best and most expensive hardware, the probability of failure is strictly bigger than zero.